cogment/cogment-doc/src/cogment/cogment-api-reference/python.md

 The `cog_settings.py` Python module is required by all API entry points.

+This step is usually done inside of a docker container, and is included in the generated files upon running [cogment init](../../cogment-components/cli/cli.md#init)

 ### Top-level import

 Whether a script implements an actor or environment, it should import both the `cogment` module (generic Python SDK for Cogment) and the `cog_settings` module (project specific definitions created from the spec file).